basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 #### Specifying Content Type

-When making writes, there are some pieces of metadata that you will need to attach to objects.
-For all writes, you will need to specify a content type, for example `text/plain` or `application/json`.
+For all writes to Riak, you will need to specify a content type, for example `text/plain` or `application/json`.

 ```ruby
 bucket = client.bucket('oscar_wilde')